DevExpress/devextreme-documentation/concepts/05 UI Components/Tooltip/05 Show and Hide the Tooltip/05 API.md

 ---

-With Angular, Vue, or React, use a different technique.
-Bind the [visible](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#visible') property of the Tooltip UI component to a component property.
-After that, change this component property, and the Tooltip will appear or disappear.

 ---
 ##### Angular

+To show or hide the Tooltip programmatically, bind the [visible](/api-reference/10%20UI%20Components/dxPopup/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#visible') property of the Tooltip to a component property.
+After that, change this component property, and the Tooltip will appear or disappear.

     <!--HTML-->
     <img id="image" src="https://url/to/an/image" />